-Cognitive Behavioral Therapy (CBT) is a widely used form of psychotherapy that focuses on changing negative thought patterns and behaviors.
-By addressing distorted thinking and unhealthy behaviors, CBT helps individuals manage their mental health symptoms effectively.
+Cognitive Behavior Therapy (CBT) is a widely used form of therapy that focuses on changing negative thought patterns and behaviors.
+As an evidence-based treatment, CBT helps individuals manage mental health disorders by addressing distorted thinking and unhealthy habits.
+This effective approach provides problem-solving skills and healthy coping skills to improve emotional well-being.

 CBT was developed in the 1960s by Dr. Aaron Beck, a clinical psychologist who noticed that individuals struggling with depression often had pervasive negative thinking patterns.
 His work, grounded in clinical psychology, led to the creation of a structured therapy that focuses on identifying and challenging these negative thoughts.